agap/luch/readme.md

 ## What's the point of this library then?

 1. I want something simple, without background mode, beacon caching, ranging, and all that stuff.
 The more code we put into production, the less stable the result becomes.
-2. I need the APIs to look a bit different compared to altbeacon, all I want is to be notified periodically about which beacons are near me, without individual beacon enter/exit events.
-3. Just have some fun. :)
+2. Just have some fun. :)